psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 ---
 ANd Saturday, Oct 27, THe Atheaeneum, 1849 no 1148
 https://babel.hathitrust.org/cgi/pt?id=iau.31858029267238&view=1up&seq=1087&skin=2021&q1=queries
-NOTES and QUERIES: a Medium of Intercommunication for Literary Men, Artists, Antiquaries, Heralds, &c.
+NOTES AND QUERIES: a Medium of Intercommunication for Literary Men, Artists, Antiquaries, Heralds, &c.
 No. 1 will be published on Saturday, November 3rd, to be continued Weekly, and to be had by order of all Booksellers and Newsmen, price 3d., or stamped, to go postage free, price 4d.
 This Periodical is, as its name implies, especially intended to assist men of letters and research in their pursuits.
 Those who meet with facts worthy of preservation may record them in its columns; whilst those, again, who are pursuing literary inquiries may through this medium ask for information on points which have baffled their own individual researches.
 'Notes and Queries' will also be issued in parts at the end of each month. - Communications for the Editor, and Advertisements, may be addressed to the Publisher.-A specimen number forwarded on receipt of four postage stamps.

 GEORGE BELL, 186, Fleet-street.